It’s hard to believe, but the holidays are just around the corner.

 The stores are already putting out the Christmas trees and candy canes, I’ve seen advertisements for discounted whole turkeys, and it’s already snowed on us here in Indiana!
 If the thought of gift shopping and yards of tape and wrapping paper makes your heart do a little flip flop, and if you’re ready to burrow back under your blankets at the prospect of Christmas cards and Thanksgiving pies, then you’ve come to the right place.

 We are four and seven weeks away from Thanksgiving and Christmas respectively, and I’ve put together a step by step guide to get you through the holiday season without stress.
-If you’d like to download the printable calendar to stay on track week by week, you can click below.

 This week is for cleaning.
 I know it’s not the most fun task, and there will certainly need to be a bit of tidying up again before the guests arrive, but making an action plan and knowing which spaces you will have guests in will help you keep your focus on those rooms.
 If nobody will be going into your master suite closet, then now may not be the time to clean it out.
 Focus on the areas that will be used most heavily – and go ahead and wash the linens in the guest room, wipe down the baseboards, and knock out any deep cleaning you want to get done early.